 - Many people turn to substance abuse in response to traumatic experiences.
 Not only does this pose significant risks to one’s well-being but also prevents a person from receiving appropriate care and treatment for underlying trauma.

 Once a person does the necessary research to learn the full range of possible effects of substance abuse, this could be the wakeup call required to accept the need for treatment.

 Learning How To Approach A Loved One’s Substance Abuse

 Education is not only important to those struggling with substance abuse but also to their friends and relatives.
 If you suspect that someone important in your life is dealing with an addiction, it is worth taking the time to research his or her behaviors and find out how you can help.
 In addition to the online research you can conduct to learn more about substance abuse, you should also consider the potential value of working with a professional interventionist.

 Understanding The Value Of An Intervention

 Staging an intervention is more complicated than it sounds at first.
 An intervention is a gathering of the friends and relatives of a person struggling with an addiction.
-They gather to share their support and let the subject of the intervention know they are willing to help.
-A professional interventionist can also be a valuable educational resource and help intervention participants understand the gravity of the situation and clear up common misconceptions about substance abuse, enabling, and recovery.
+They come together to present a common front and let the subject of the intervention know they are willing to help.
+A professional interventionist can also be a valuable educational resource and help intervention participants understand the gravity of the situation while also clearing up misconceptions about substance abuse, enabling, and recovery.